Fear of Failure: What Does Failure Mean To You?By Dr. Margaret Paul

 The fact is that mistakes and failure ARE a part of life.
 Instead of fearing them, why not make it okay to make mistakes and to fail?
 Why not take the onus off of failure?
 Why not embrace the process of learning and growing instead of only being focused on the outcome of your efforts?
 Why not focus on enjoying the process of learning and creating something that is important to you?

-People who don't worry about success or failure, who instead are excited about their learning and growing process, generally find their way to succeed.
+People who don't worry about success or failure, who instead are excited about their learning and growing process, generally find their way to success.
 The reason for this is that they don't let failure stop them.
 Instead, failure spurs them on to work harder, to put forth even more effort to learn what they need to learn to succeed.

 On the other hand, even very smart people, who are dominated by their ego wounded selves, generally allow failure to derail them.
 Believing they ARE a failure if they fail, they become too afraid to make more effort.
 In addition, they often believe that success or failure is not dependent on effort, but on ability.
 When this is their belief, they often give up at the first sign of failure, fearing that, if their natural intelligence and ability is not leading to success, then there is no point in trying harder.

 I encourage you to tell yourself that it is okay to make mistakes and okay to fail.
 I encourage you to see mistakes and failures as wonderful learning opportunities for growth.
-I encourage you to let go of the outcome and allow yourself to become fully excited about the process learning, of growth, and of creation.
+I encourage you to let go of the outcome and allow yourself to become fully excited about the process learning, growth, and creation.
 Being fully present and excited for the process is what life is all about!

 Send this article to a friend Print this article Bookmarked 6 time(s)